Haldhar Nag

-Dr. Haldhar Nag (born 31 March 1950) is a Sambalpuri poet and writer from Bargarh, Odisha, India.
-Popularly known as "Lok Kabi Ratna" (meaning "folk poet gem").
+Dr. Haldhar Nag (born 31 March 1950), popularly known as Lok Kabi Ratna, is a Sambalpuri poet and writer from Bargarh, Odisha, India.
 He was awarded the Padma Shri, the fourth highest civilian award of India by Government of India in 2016.

-In 2019, Haldhar Nag was awarded an honorary doctorate in literature by Sambalpur University.

-Biography
+He has been compared to Gangadhar Meher for his style of writing.

-Early life
+Personal life

 Padmashree Haldhar Nag Kavi Kutir, Nag's house.

 Nag was born in a poor family of Ghens in Bargarh district of Odisha.
-After losing his father at a young age, he had to drop out of school during third grade so that he could work to financially support his family.
+He dropped out of school during third grade following his father's death to financially support his family.

-After Nag spent two years working as a dishwasher in a sweetmeat shop, the head of his village decided to take him to high school.
-There, he spent 16 years working as a cook.
-During this time, he also took a loan of ₹ 1000, so that he could open a small stationery shop near the school.
+After Nag spent two years working as a dishwasher in a sweetmeat shop, the head of his village decided to take him to work in a high school.
+There he spent 16 years working as a cook.
+During this time, he also borrowed ₹1000 to open a small stationery shop near the school.

-Though he is an awardee of the Padma Shri, which is the fourth highest civilian honor in India, he lives a simple life as a shop owner and hawker.
-He also sells Raag Chanaa (spicy chickpeas; an Indian snack popular in Western Odisha) in the street.
+He lives a simple life as a shop owner and hawker.
+He also sells Raag Chanaa (spicy chickpeas), an Indian snack popular in Western Odisha.
+Because he often wore a white vest and dhoti to attend events, he has been called 'The Vest Poet.'

-Literary career
+His work was supported by Satyanarayan Mohanty of Jharsuguda, drawing the attention of the government of Odisha for the monthly honorarium for Padma Awards.

+Career

 Haldhar Nag is receiving the Padma Shri award from President Pranab Mukherjee.

-He has been compared to Gangadhar Meher for his Sambalpuri style of writing.
-The BBC made a documentary film about his life and works.

-One of his first poems was Dhodo Bargachh (The Old Banyan Tree), which he published in a local magazine.
-The poem was successful, and four more published poems followed soon.
+One of Nag's first poems was Dhodo Bargachh (The Old Banyan Tree), which he published in a local magazine.
+The poem was successful, and four more of his poems were published soon.
+His poetry is based on issues of daily life such as social issues, nature, religion and fighting oppression.
 He has been quoted saying "Poetry must have a real-life connection and a message for the people."

-His poetry is now considered a subject of research by five doctoral scholars.
-Sambalpur University has also compiled his works in a book called Haldar Granthabali-2.
-In the year 2016, he received the Padma Shri award, from The 13th president of India Pranab Mukherjee for his contribution to the Sambalpuri language.
+His poetry is now considered a subject of research by doctoral scholars.
+Sambalpur University has compiled his work in a book called Haldar Granthabali-2.
+He began to be known as Lok Kabi Ratna.